jhachenbergerSIT/letstrusttpmkernel/README.md

 # Switching Kernel Version

 It is possible to change the Kernel version.
-This is possible using the [build argument](https://docs.docker.com/engine/reference/builder/#arg) `KERNEL_BRANCH`, for example:
+This is possible using the [Docker's build argument](https://docs.docker.com/engine/reference/builder/#arg) `KERNEL_BRANCH`, for example:

-    docker build --build-arg KERNEL_BRANCH=rpi-4.16.y -t rpi_tpm_kernel_builder_rpi-4.16.y .
+    sudo docker build --build-arg KERNEL_BRANCH=rpi-4.16.y -t rpi_tpm_kernel_builder_rpi-4.16.y .

 will build a Kernel with version 4.16.
 Any branch from [Raspberry Pi's Linux Kernel repository](https://github.com/raspberrypi/linux/branches) can theoretically be used, but newer versions can introduce new dependencies which this Docker container doesn#t fullfil.